-B. Jesus gives us an example to follow.
+- B. Jesus gives us an example to follow.
 Look at His life and what do you see?
 You see the balance of grace and truth in living color over and over again.
-Let's walk through John's Gospel to see a few examples of Jesus' interacting with people.

-1. He exhibited grace and truth towards a Pharisee (John 3).
+It's true.
+John wrote this gospel, John, a man who followed Jesus for three years and served Him for the next fifty-plus.
+Let's walk through John's Gospel to see a few examples of how Jesus interacted with people with a perfect balance of grace and truth. - 1.
+He exhibited grace and truth towards a Pharisee (John 3).
 In John 3 a Pharisee named Nicodemus came to see Jesus.
 Remember, the Pharisees are the ones who ultimately put Jesus in their cross-hairs and instigated His murder.
 But when a Pharisee came to Jesus, what did Jesus do?
-He met with him-for that's what grace does.
-And He told him he needed to be born again-for that's the truth.
-And in the end grace and truth transformed that Pharisee into a follower of Jesus!
+He met with him (3:2)-for that's what grace does.
+And He told him he needed to be born again (3:3)-for that's the truth.
+This religious sinner needed both, someone to love him in spite of the self-righteous company he kept, and someone to speak the truth concerning his hell-bound soul.

+And in the end grace and truth transformed this Pharisee and turned Him into a humble, devoted follower of Jesus.

 2. He exhibited grace and truth towards the woman at the well (John 4).
 What kind of woman?
 A Samaritan woman.
 A woman with five failed marriages who was presently living in adultery with another man.
 How did Jesus treat her?
-He invested time with her and offered her living water-that's what grace does.
-And He brought up the painful subject of her husband and corrected her faulty thinking about worship-because He is full of truth.
+He spent time with her and offered her living water-that's what grace does.
+And He brought up the painful subject of her immoral lifestyle and corrected her faulty thinking about worship-because He is full of truth.